Each field in AS.form is represented by an AS.form.field object.

 In case it is (or isn’t) hides (or shows) the related warning.

-Function or string: a function whose returning value is evaluated true
+Function or string: a function whose returning value is evaluated true to validate the field.

 When invoked will receive two parameters: field value, field reference.